japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 cleanUpAfterSchedulerStop...FIXME

-cleanUpAfterSchedulerStop is used when DAGSchedulerEventProcessLoop is requested to xref:scheduler:DAGSchedulerEventProcessLoop.adoc#onStop[onStop].
+cleanUpAfterSchedulerStop is used when DAGSchedulerEventProcessLoop is requested to scheduler:DAGSchedulerEventProcessLoop.md#onStop[onStop].

 == [[removeExecutorAndUnregisterOutputs]] removeExecutorAndUnregisterOutputs Method